-The One Year Anniversary of My TBI: Hell of a Year
+The Two Year Anniversary of My TBI: Hell of a Year

 I was so lucky to have made it out from underneath that scaffolding alive.

 You are so nice to me.
 Everything was perfect that night.

 Drinking like pirates, without fear that dawn would arrive.

 My right hand in your left hand and your left in my right.

 May everything stay like this for a long time.
 Here’s to the friends that we’ve made.
 To the ones who have stayed by our sides through it all, through the thick of it.
 Here’s to the comrades we have found, who can turn a day around, and drive the gloom into the ground.

 It has been a hell of a year: I have been through the wringer, as they say.
 But someone once told me “that which does not kill me only makes me stronger.”
 While that is true in a sense, I like to say “that which does not kill me makes me a whole lot less likely to do that sh*t again!”

 I have lost a lot since my brain injury, but I have gained an understanding from coming to peace with my losses.
 One of my oldest friends (my sister from another mister) fell from a balcony during a party and broke her hip, changing her life forever.
 After my fall, her grandfather said, “well, there is one important thing that we have learned from both of these accidents: if you are going to party, stay on the first floor!”
 I have learned so much beyond that wise lesson, but the most important lesson that I have learned is acceptance.